skoopsy/skoopsy.github.io/_posts/2025-03-18-STM32-1-getting-started.markdown

 I'm interested in the STM32 chips because they are widely available, offer cheap development boards, have reasonably good platforms for learning on, and the designs can be scaled up to professional level applications.
 It seems like a solid approach to learning the Arm Cortex Architecture.

-Here is a rundown on some of their most intereting chips to me:
+Here is a rundown on their main chip families:

-STM32F0 - Arm Cortex M0
+- STM32F0 - Arm Cortex M0
-STM32F1 - Arm Cortex M3
+- STM32F1 - Arm Cortex M3
-STM32F3 - Arm Cortex M4
+- STM32F3 - Arm Cortex M4
-STM32F7 - Arm Cortex M7
+- STM32F7 - Arm Cortex M7
-STM32H5 - Arm Cortex M33
+- STM32H5 - Arm Cortex M33
-STM32N6 - Arm Cortex M55
+- STM32N6 - Arm Cortex M55

 The M33 and M55 are much newer chips and are what I will be aiming to use in future projects and will proably replace the M0, M3, and M4 systems in the future.
 There are many varients within the lists above, these are the codes appended at the end of the STM32 code, they typically refer to things like the amount of onboard flash, clock speed, and additional capabilities such as floating point units and dsp modules.